Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_drunk_can_be_clown                      1       // Whether the drunk can become a clown ttt_drunk_can_be_beggar                     1       // Whether the drunk can become a beggar ttt_drunk_can_be_bodysnatcher               1       // Whether the drunk can become a bodysnatcher ttt_drunk_can_be_oldman                     1       // Whether the drunk can become an old man ttt_drunk_can_be_killer                     1       // Whether the drunk can become a killer ttt_drunk_can_be_zombie                     1       // Whether the drunk can become a zombie
+ttt_drunk_can_be_clown                      1       // Whether the drunk can become a clown ttt_drunk_can_be_beggar                     1       // Whether the drunk can become a beggar ttt_drunk_can_be_bodysnatcher               1       // Whether the drunk can become a bodysnatcher ttt_drunk_can_be_lootgoblin                 1       // Whether the drunk can become a loot goblin ttt_drunk_can_be_oldman                     1       // Whether the drunk can become an old man ttt_drunk_can_be_killer                     1       // Whether the drunk can become a killer ttt_drunk_can_be_zombie                     1       // Whether the drunk can become a zombie